rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: The point that I want to make more clear is that we would all like there to be a small `Date` object that would function as the kernel of date-innovation, but I'm not convinced that's possible.

-MPT: To the contrary, the developer community in JavaSCript has been living with moment.js for 5 years.
+MPT: To the contrary, the developer community in JavaScript has been living with moment.js for 5 years.
 Moment.js is a ZonedDateTime.
 You can do everything you need to do with it, it just isn't pretty.

 YK: Are you saying there may be consensus that something like this may ??